7 Simple Ways You Can Improve Your Law Firm’s Website (Updated 3/18/25)

 To do this, you’ll want to figure out that guiding principle or that habitual act that symbolizes the nature of your law firm.
 It’s about how you do what you do or why you do what you do – that constructive thing clients routinely experience at your firm.
 One way to discover what that experience is is to drill down into testimonials clients have left about your firm’s work product, law firm culture, or firm dynamics.
 This can be checked in several ways.
 For example, you can:

-▪ Google your firm’s name and find the positive things folks or former employees are saying about your office.
+• Google your firm’s name or use sites like perplexity.ai and Glassdoor to find positive things people or former employees are saying about your office.

-This is also what you are going to use to develop all of the unified messaging that defines who you are as a law firm, that differentiates you, in all your communications across all platforms and touchpoints, from the many other law firms in your town who have the same list of services on their website Services pages.
+This is also what you are going to use to develop the unified messaging that defines who you are as a law firm and differentiates you, in all your communications across all platforms and touchpoints, from the many other law firms in your town that have the same list of services on their website Services pages.

 3. Talk to the Non-lawyer